c2lang/c2compiler/README.md

 ## TODO
+- create DiagnosticsEngine, return true if error, false if warning
+    - user should still be able to use -Werror like
+    - use enum with diags.id (must be short, so not two namespaces (diags.Id.Bla) -> only needed if we use same diag in multiple places
+- try longjump in ModuleAnalyser
+- load other external components (recursively) parse used sources (only)
 - SourceMgr, close after use (and re-open)
     - takes 200 usec
     - try not mapping, but malloc + read file? -> measure
-- create DiagnosticsEngine, return true if error, false if warning
-    - user should still be able to use -Werror like
-    - use enum with diags.id (must be short, so now two namespaces
-- try longjump in ModuleAnalyser
 - Parser: try to merge tokens '-' and '<number>' as single IntegerLiteral if parseExpr() starts with '-', check if next is IntegerLiteral, merge then.
     -> on bb_combine.. branch
 - use c2recipe.yml
-- load other external components (recursively)

 ## Tokenizer
 - parse floating points